TehShrike/c25k/readme.md

 # Features that aren't implemented but you can open pull requests that I will merge

 I set my phone on the treadmill in front of me, so I operate entirely off of visual cues.
-To go running outside, you'll probably want:

-- audio cues when steps change
+To go running outside, you'll probably want audio cues when steps change.
-- an option to disable the "keep the screen alive" functionality

-Other things that could be necessary eventually:
+Other things that someone might want eventually:

 - better feedback as to how many days ago you completed the last run
 - maybe some kind of calendar to show your progress over time and whether or not you're getting the week's worth of runs done in a week
-- some kind of modification of history - maybe if you go back to an earlier date, the days after that one are colored differently (even though you've technically completed them before) so that you can still tell visually which day would be next after your most recent jog

 Nice-to-haves: